sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/SpecificApplicationFunctionality/Homepage/General.md

 <br>

-### Include supporting images or videos to generate emotion and drive action.
+### Always include supporting images or videos to generate emotion and drive action.

+Images are powerful triggers to drive user action.
+The objective for images and videos in a home page is to persuade a customer act on your offer.

-Do not use photos or videos from online repositories.
-Original, well-crafted images and videos are more impactful.
+Never use generic photos or videos from online repositories.
+Not only can those assets be seen as cheap or repetitive but original and well designed images and videos produce more impact.

-todo: description
+todo: complment description

 <br>